 |16 September 2015||Crew / Passenger Deaths|

 On September 16, 2015, a 60-year-old male passenger died (initially reported drowned) during NCL-sponsored shore excursion in Tortola (BVI).
-However, autopsy showed the man (John Joseph Russo, of US origin) died of a broken neck after diving headfirst from the tour boat.
-He was traveling together with his girlfriend (Jill Pires, aged 59) and both participated in a guided snorkeling tour at Frenchmans Cay Resort (West End Tortola).
+However, the autopsy showed the man (John Joseph Russo, of US origin) died of a broken neck after diving headfirst from the tour boat.
+He was travelling together with his girlfriend (Jill Pires, aged 59) and both participated in a guided snorkelling tour at Frenchmans Cay Resort (West End Tortola).
 The boat’s crew and fellow tourists searched for ~45 min before the body resurfaced.

 The incident occurred at ~11:30 am, while the NCL ship was docked in Tortola on 7-day Eastern Caribbean cruise (itinerary Sept 12-19) from homeport Miami, with call ports Charlotte Amalie (St Thomas USVI), Tortola, Nassau (Bahamas).

 On September 4, 2015, due to a medical emergency, the ship arrived early in call port Nassau Bahamas, where a female passenger was disembarked and transported by an ambulance to a hospital.
 The incident occurred on 7-day Eastern Caribbean cruise (itinerary Aug 29 – Sept 5) from homeport Miami, with call ports Charlotte Amalie (St Thomas), Roadtown (Tortola BVI) and Nassau.